Opinion | Everything Trump touches dies — including his presidency

 He has not paid taxes in 10 of 15 years in large part because he is a world-class failure in business.
 He now owes more than $421 million to unknown creditors, making him a walking national security risk.
-Let’s consider $750 — the amount Trump paid in federal income taxes in 2016 and 2017 — this election’s “47 percent,” the percentage of Americans that then-Republican presidential nominee Mitt Romney said were freeloaders and therefore winnable as voters.
+Let’s consider $750 — the amount Trump paid in federal income taxes in 2016 and 2017 — this election’s “47 percent,” the percentage of Americans that then-Republican presidential nominee Mitt Romney said were freeloaders and therefore not winnable as voters.

 Sen. Kamala Harris (D-Calif.) picked up on the most salient point. ““Who does he owe the money to?
 Tell us.
 Who do you owe the money to?” she said in an MSNBC interview.
 “And do you owe debt to any foreign nation?
 Do you owe debt… do you owe anybody money who is impacted by any decision you make as president of the United States?
 We need to know that.”
 She added, "The American people have a right to know that when the president of the United States acts, he acts with their priorities in mind, not with his priorities in mind.”